feralhosting/feralhosting.github.io/Software/Git - How to Install/readme.md

 git --version
 ~~~

-If you specifically need a higher version you can used the FAQ to install 1.8.5.1
+If you specifically need a higher version you can used this FAQ to install a newer version.

-Git 1.9.0
+Git 1.9.3
 ---

 You need to SSH into your slot to complete this guide.
 If you don't know how to do this [here is a basic guide](https://www.feralhosting.com/faq/view?question=12)